Shelley Society

-The Shelley Society was a Victorian literary society founded in London in December 1885 by Frederick James Furnivall to promote the study and appreciation of Percy Bysshe Shelley.
-Its activities included public lectures, published texts, and sponsored performances, most notably a private staging of The Cenci in 1886.
-At its height it had around 400 members, among them writers and reformers such as William Michael Rossetti, Henry S. Salt, George Bernard Shaw, and Mathilde Blind, with women contributing actively to its publications and discussions.
-Provincial and overseas branches were also established, and lectures addressed Shelley's poetry, politics, religion, and ethics, including his advocacy of vegetarianism.
+The Shelley Society was a Victorian literary society founded in London in December 1885 by Frederick James Furnivall for the study of Percy Bysshe Shelley.
+Its activities included public lectures, editions of Shelley's works, serial publications, and sponsored performances, including a private staging of The Cenci in 1886.
+At its height it had about 400 members.
+Members and speakers included William Michael Rossetti, Henry S. Salt, George Bernard Shaw, and Mathilde Blind, and women took part in its publications and discussions.
+Provincial and overseas branches were established.
 The society declined in the 1890s but continued in reduced form into the early 20th century.
-It has been noted for its role in the late-Victorian "single-author" society movement, for debates over Shelley's radicalism, and for its influence on later reform groups such as the Humanitarian League.
+Later scholarship has discussed it in relation to late-Victorian "single-author" literary societies, debates over Shelley's radicalism, and reform groups such as the Humanitarian League.